-The following recommendations for exam procedures were approved in Faculty Senate in Fall 2009:
+AUP has long-standing exam procedures that were approved in Faculty Senate in Fall 2009:

-- During exams students must turn off electronics (PDA's cellphones, Blackberries, etc.) and leave them with other personal belongings (backpacks, coats) at the front of the class. - Students should be separated for proper test taking.
-Consider using a seating chart or attendance roster and separating friends where possible. - Paper (including colored paper) should be provided by AUP.
+- During exams students must turn off electronics (cellphones and other connected devices, etc.) and leave them with other personal belongings (backpacks, coats) at the front of the class. - Students should be separated for proper test taking.
+Consider using a seating chart or attendance roster. - Paper (including colored paper) should be provided by AUP.
 Students should not be allowed to bring their own paper. - Faculty will, when necessary, provide different versions of the exam. - Faculty will not leave the exam room unattended and will proctor exams actively, circulating during the exam if room size permits. - Students must arrive on time for the examination.
-At the professor's discretion, late arrivals may be excluded from sitting the exam. - Students are obliged to remain in the classroom throughout the testing period.
+At the professor's discretion, late arrivals may be excluded from sitting the exam.

+- Students are obliged to remain in the classroom throughout the testing period.
 Only in exceptional circumstances (illness, emergency) should a student be permitted to leave the room during an exam.
-Students are encouraged to use the restroom before the exam. - Early departures from exams will be tolerated only after one hour of exam time has transpired.
+Students are encouraged to use the restroom before the - Early departures from exams will be tolerated only after one hour of exam time has transpired.
 Students may not re-enter, after handing in their work, until the exam is over.

-Finally, note that the exam period is part of the course contact hours therefore, if you decide not to give a final exam, you should use the period for other class activities.
+Finally, note that the exam period is part of the course contact hours therefore, if you decide not to give a final exam, you should use the exam period for other class activities.
 Final exam periods last 2H30 and that time slot should be used in its entirety.